Burns Lake Chamber of Commerce names new executive, board - Burns Lake Lakes District News

 Blain Cunningham, Erin Martens and Linda Saugstad resigned their board positions earlier, necessitating an influx of new board members.

-Sponsors for the annual general meeting were Rio Tinto and Trans Canada, the company that would build the natural gas pipeline to serve the prospective LNG Canada liquefied natural gas faciility at Kitimat.
+Sponsors for the annual general meeting were Rio Tinto and Trans Canada, the company that would build the natural gas pipeline to serve the prospective LNG Canada liquefied natural gas facility at Kitimat.

 Olson, who is Rio Tinto’s representative in the region, spoke of Rio Tinto’s three-year, $90,000 commitment to School District 91’s careers and trades program as well as its $450,000, three-year commitment to providing breakfasts to school students in the region.